AWOK559/C5_Py_Flasher/README.md

 - Use a known-good **data** USB-C cable
 - Try a different USB port on your computer
 - If you plugged it in before running the script, unplug it and plug it back in (so it shows up as “new”)
+- Make sure your USB to UART Drivers are installed and up-to-date

 ### 4) Wrong firmware gets selected
 Because the script chooses the **largest** remaining `.bin` in `bins/`, ensure: